I wanted to publish a “Guide to Madison-Area Kid AND Allergy-Friendly Restaurants.” Here’s what I wrote instead.

 I know my son, and I am familiar with the severity of his allergies enough to know when we can still have things that otherwise forewarn of cross-contamination.
 In our case, we need to avoid peanuts that are listed as an intentional ingredient.
 And here I go explaining myself all over again, when really, I shouldn’t have to!

 What would have been ideal is if we didn’t even have to bother the manager about which flavors contained said allergens.
-It’s not like the ingredients are changing from one day to the next, what would be so hard about just listing which of the top nine allergens are contained in each flavor?
+It’s not like the ingredients are changing from one day to the next, what would be so hard about just listing which of the most common allergens are contained in each flavor?
 They don’t even need to write the word “wheat” they could just use a cute little wheat symbol, or milk, or peanuts, you get the idea.
 This way, guests can quickly and easily identify which items to avoid, or in the case of a restaurant menu, potentially alter.

 Imagine how much time-savings it would mean for a paid employee or manager (especially amid a nation-wide staffing shortage), by not having to personally answer questions that can be answered with something as simple as a symbol.
 And of course, a warning about the potential for cross-contamination can easily be addressed with a sign at the bottom of the menu or case so that individuals impacted by a severe food allergy will be able to make an informed decision as to whether or not “all those cross-contaminated flavors with peanut” are worth the risk or not.